spheresh/cikit/README.md

 ## TIP

 Don't forget to setup all http://ci_hostname:8080/configure settings with `CHANGE_ME` placeholders to be able meet project requirements.
-Also you should change all `CHANGE_ME` for all Jenkins jobs as well.
+Also you should change all `CHANGE_ME` for all Jenkins jobs.

 ## Variations